ChristianMorton/Eventsi/README.md

 # Evensi App

-An events app for both web and mobile in development by **Morton and Guy Productions Ltd**.
+An events app for both web and mobile NOT in development by

 # File Structure